Suboi: Artistry

 Suboi’s favorite kinds of music range from rock and rap to chamber music.
-Influenced by Eminem, Snoop Dogg, Linkin Park, Aaliyah, Kendrick Lamar among many others, her versatile rap style ranges from a laid-back delivery similar to Snoop Dogg to a fast paced style like Eminem.
-Asked about her style, she states "I can't pinpoint a particular style or artist but I'm a fan of Mos Def, Da Brat, Snoop Dogg, Aaliyah, Foxy Brown and the newest one Azealia Banks.
+Asked about her versatile rap style, she states, "I'm a fan of Mos Def, Da Brat, Snoop Dogg, Aaliyah, Foxy Brown and the newest one Azealia Banks.
 I also enjoy everything nice from Norah Jones, Bob Marley, Erykah Badu, to German artist Kool Savas, Xavier Naidoo ... all of these artists' music have played a very important role in my personal life."
-She raps in both English and Vietnamese, making her different from most rappers in Vietnam.
-Her lyrics are typically outspoken yet introspective and deal with family, love, social pressure, and daily life in Vietnam.
+She raps in both English and Vietnamese.
+Her lyrics deal with family, love, social pressure, and daily life in Vietnam.